Good Reductions of Shimura Varieties of Hodge Type in Arbitrary Unramified Mixed Characteristic, Part II

 $\bullet$ It is well known that the ordinary points of $\scrN$ belong to the regular, formally smooth locus of $\scrN$ over $\dbZ_{(p)}$ (see [No]).
-Moreover, it is easy to see that the mentioned motivic conjecture of Milne holds for ordinary points.

-$\bullet$ Based on [Va9] (and its refinement for $p=2$ presented in the Appendix), one gets that the intersection of the smooth locus of $\scrN$ with $\scrL$ is an open closed subscheme of $\scrL$ and therefore (due to the previous two bullets) it is $\scrL$ itself.
-From this one easily gets that Theorem 1.5 (i) holds in the (SPINNONCOMP) case.
+$\bullet$ Based on [Va15, Thm.
+1.7 (a) and (b)], the intersection of the smooth locus of $\scrN$ with $\scrL$ is an open closed subscheme of $\scrL$ and thus (due to the last two bullets) it is $\scrL$ itself.